 So I am adding my own voice to many others…build your website on WordPress.com (not WordPress.org)!

 I use A Small Orange to host both The Tutor House and my private tutoring website.
 Their customer service is pretty amazing!
 I was having a duh moment when I was updating my Nameservers.
 I used the Live Chat and had my question answered in one minute.

 It gets better…in the middle of the night when I was tweaking the last little thing on my Meridian Idaho Tutor site, I completely screwed it up.
 Yep–it went from lovely to yucky in 10 seconds flat.
 I flipped!
 It was 2 am and I thought no one would be around at A Small Orange to help.
 Boy was I wrong!
 I clicked on their handy, “Ask a Question” box and got help immediately.
 They worked tirelessly to help me figure it out.
 Seriously–love them!

-I am an affiliate, so if you do decide to go with A Small Orange, please click on the link.
-It doesn’t cost you anything extra either.
+I am an affiliate, so if you do decide to go with A Small Orange.
+It doesn't cost you anything extra either.
 A Small Orange is offering a 15% off coupon for new customers.
 Enter promo code: thetutorhouse15.
-I know you’ll enjoy working with them too!
+I know you'll enjoy working with them too!

 There are a lot of great tutorials out there, but I wanted to show you how to make a site from beginning to end.
 Head over to my DIY Website page to watch the tutorials.
 I cover everything from purchasing a domain and hosting, installing WordPress, and then I show you in-depth how to customize a theme.
 A cheat sheet is included!

 Check out the results of those tutorials!